solid-contrib/conformance-test-harness/USAGE.md

     RESOURCE_SERVER_ROOT=           # e.g. https://server
     TEST_CONTAINER=                 # e.g. /alice/
     ```
-1. Create a script based on the following:
+3. Create a script based on the following.
+Note that you will need to update the context and import list in the CSS
+   config section from the latest example at https://github.com/solid/community-server/blob/main/config/default.json.
     ```shell
     #!/bin/bash